cloudflare/cloudflare-docs/content/analytics/graphql-api/getting-started/explore-graphql-schema.md

 ![Documentation Explorer displaying mutation and query nodes][7]

-In this example `query` is the name of a root, and `Query` is the type definition.
+In this example, `query` is the name of a root, and `Query` is the type definition.

 ## Find the fields available for a type definition